 But wine is only one of many reasons to visit Seneca Lake.
 The scenery is outstanding – Mother Nature has blessed this part of New York with so many waterfalls, they can be found beside small town main streets.
 And the quiet lake itself is perfect for a short afternoon sail or backdrop for a sunset glass of local vino.

 This Maven has finally found the perfect place to relax, hike through tiers of racing water, discuss winemaking with some of the most knowledgable grape-growers in the country, and eat the best, smoky hot-dogs in the world.
 Though by no means an exhaustive list, here are some ideas to get you started.
+(Combine this getaway with one to Keuka Lake and Corning NY for a fantastic Finger Lakes vacation).

 Things to Do on Seneca Lake